 Konopik said, "We are delighted to help support the Irish Cancer Society with Daffodil Day by enabling donations with a Visa contactless debit card or by smartphone, which would have potentially been missed out on before.
 The latest contactless statistics highlight that consumers are increasingly looking to touch and pay, so it’s great that they are able to donate to such a good cause as easily as paying for a cup of coffee.”

 Elavon is providing the contactless donation boxes to enable the Irish Cancer Society to accept card payments through the devices.

-The devices will be available to use at St. Stephen’s Green Shopping Centre and Frascati Shopping Centre, in Blackrock, in Dublin, as well as Merchant’s Quay Shopping Centre in Cork and Arthur’s Quay Shopping Centre in Limerick.
+The devices will be available to use at St Stephen’s Green Shopping Centre in Dublin's city centre and Frascati Shopping Centre in Blackrock, Co Dublin, as well as Merchant’s Quay Shopping Centre in Cork and Arthur’s Quay Shopping Centre in Limerick.

 Mary Ferns, Night Nursing Manager, Irish Cancer Society, added: “The Irish Cancer Society is delighted to partner with Visa and Elavon on this great new way to donate to Daffodil Day.
 Without the public’s generous support the Society would not be able to run its services to cancer patients and their families."

 All money raised on Daffodil Day will go towards funding the Irish Cancer Society's free cancer services and vital research.